 Though the Domestic Violence Act 2005 guarantees justice to women who suffered domestic violence, the act hasn’t been implemented properly and there is a dire need to raise awareness among people, especially in rural India.

-In a country, where Constitution guarantees equal rights to women and men, it is a shame that women still have to struggle even for small things.
-A simple example of this is the domestic violence against women, but as far as the justice is concerned, victims are less aware of the provisions of this Act.
-As per the Act, the victim can directly approach the Protection Officer for justice but it is found that very less number of persons have directly approached Protection Officer in domestic violence cases.
-Most of the time victims approach the Police and then the Protection Officer about the case.
+In a country where Constitution guarantees equal rights to women and men, it is a shame that women still have to struggle even for small things.
+A simple example of this is domestic violence against women, but as far as the justice is concerned, victims are less aware of the provisions of this Act.
+As per the Act, the victim can directly approach the Protection Officer for justice, but it is found that a very less number of persons have directly approached Protection Officer in domestic violence cases.
+Most of the time, victims approach the Police and then the Protection Officer about the case.
 Protection Officers are lenient about their work.
-They handle the cases just as a work and not to show their performance to help someone.
-As per the Law, the result should come up within 90 days but due to the leniency of officials, most of the cases are not solved during this time period.
+They handle the cases just as work and not to show their performance to help someone.
+As per the Law, the result should come up within 90 days, but due to the leniency of officials, most of the cases are not solved during this time period.

-Besides the above-mentioned issues, the law has been misused by the woman against innocent men and is causing a sheer injustice in the eyes of law.
+Besides the above-mentioned issues, the law has been misused by women against innocent men and is causing a sheer injustice in the eyes of the law.
 The Domestic Violence Act assumes that only women are victims.
 As per this law, only a woman can file a complaint against a man.
 A man has no rights under this law.

-This Act also says that the information regarding an Act of domestic violence does not necessarily lodged by the woman herself but can be lodged by any person who has reason to believe that such an Act has taken place or is being so committed.
-That is even the neighbours and relatives can take an initiative on behalf of the victim.
+This Act also says that the information regarding an Act of domestic violence does not necessarily lodge by the woman herself but can be lodged by any person who has reason to believe that such an Act has taken place or is being so committed.
+That is, even the neighbours and relatives can take the initiative on behalf of the victim.
 This is a sheer injustice because anyone can lodge a complaint on behalf of the woman without any authentic prove or evidence.
-Moreover, the definition of domestic violence is not well defined, an insult is also considered as a domestic violence.
+Moreover, the definition of domestic violence is not well defined.
+An insult is also considered domestic violence.